emmanuel-galindo/emmanuel-galindo.github.io/_posts/2016-04-14-yarssr-is-not-loading-the-feed-how-to-fix-it.markdown

 {% endhighlight %}

 This indicates the content of the URL is garbled, and it is not being handed correctly to the parser.
-In my computer, Yarssr is installed on {% highlight shell %}/usr/share/yarssr{% endhighlight %} and there you will find a module called Fetcher.
+In my computer, Yarssr is installed on /usr/share/yarssr and there you will find a module called Fetcher.
 By doing some inspections, it was returning the content without decoding it.
 The url that I am using (https://kat.cr/etc?rss=1) returns compressed content (use curl or wget)
 {% highlight shell %}